 Now contrast that with digital end-to-end solutions like Amazon’s one click purchasing that allows a user who has previously entered their personal information to buy something online with a single click.
 No need to manually input their billing and shipping information for each purchase.
 And what’s more, this technology is almost 20 years old.

-So, clearly the way we do Access to Information and Privacy needs to be modernized.
+Clearly the way we do Access to Information and Privacy needs to be modernized.
 In particular, we have to seize digital opportunities – something we have heard from stakeholders.
 We are pursuing that, through a series of initiatives that will first build a service where Canadians can submit access to information and personal information requests to any government institution subject to the Acts online.
 This service will then connect to request processing software; and then, we hope in the future, revamp the way we retrieve records.

 Challenges